may-asver/work_automation/change_camera_name/README.md

 # Change Name
-Scripts to automate the process of changing HardwareName or CameraName from Milestone Server of a camera's list.  <br />
+Scripts to automate the process of changing HardwareName or CameraName from Milestone Server of a camera's list in a CSV file.  <br />

 ## Requirements
 - Powershell module: MilestonePSTools version 23.2.3